-Message from the Dean

-Michael L. Evans, PhD, RN, NEA-BC, FACHE, FAAN

-Dean of the School of Nursing and UMC Endowed Chair for Excellence in Nursing
+Message from the Dean Michael L. Evans, PhD, RN, NEA-BC, FACHE, FAAN Dean and Grover E. Murray Professor, UMC Endowed Chair for Excellence in Nursing

 Welcome to the Texas Tech University Health Sciences Center (TTUHSC) School of Nursing.
 You have chosen to join a school whose faculty and staff are dedicated to your success.
 Our goal is to produce well-prepared nurses who make a positive difference in the health care arena.